MLD; Arylsulfatase A deficiency; Leukodystrophy - metachromatic; ARSA deficiency

 MLD is usually caused by the lack of an important enzyme called arylsulfatase A (ARSA).
 Because this enzyme is missing, chemicals called sulfatides build up in the body and damage the nervous system, kidneys, gallbladder, and other organs.
 In particular, the chemicals damage the protective sheaths that surround nerve cells.

-Children who inherit only 1 defective gene from 1 parent will be a carrier, but usually will not develop MLD.
-When 2 carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.
+Children who inherit only one defective gene from one parent will be a carrier, but usually will not develop MLD.
+When two carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.

 Tests that may be done include:

 There is no cure for MLD.
-Care focuses on treating the symptoms and preserving the patient's quality of life with physical and occupational therapy.
+Care focuses on treating the symptoms and preserving the person's quality of life with physical and occupational therapy.

 Research is studying ways to replace the missing enzyme (arylsulfatase A).

 - MLD Foundation --